-• a performance of a play in the presence of any audience of no more than 500 people;
+- a performance of a play in the presence of any audience of no more than 500 people; - an indoor sporting event in the presence of any audience of no more than 1,000 people, this includes Greco Roman or free style wrestling - most performances of dance in the presence of any audience of no more than 500 people; and

-• an indoor sporting event in the presence of any audience of no more than 1,000 people, this includes Greco Roman or free style wrestling a performance of live amplified music in a workplace with an audience of no more than 500 people; or a performance of live or recorded music on licensed premises which takes place in the presence of an audience of no more than 500 people, subject to certain conditions being met.

-• most performances of dance in the presence of any audience of no more than 500 people; and
+- •live music, where the live music comprises; - a performance of unamplified live music - a performance of live amplified music in a workplace with an audience of no more than 500 people; or - a performance of live or recorded music on licensed premises which takes place in the presence of an audience of no more than 500 people, subject to certain conditions being met. - Recorded music, where recorded music comprises; - Any playing of recorded music on licensed premises which takes place in the presence of an audience of no more than 500; - Any playing of recorded music in unlicensed premises, subject to certain conditions being met.